3 minute read

 Area Under the Curve

-However, that is only an approximation.
 To find the exact area, we would have to make infinite rectangles - each infinitesimally small, and add them together.
 To do that, you would integrate the function.
 If we are trying to find the area from point a to point b, you would replace the $x$ variable by b.
 Then, you would do the same thing with a, and subtract them.
-For example, if we want to find the area below the curve $x^2$ from 0 to 3, we would first integrate the function.
-That would get us $x^3/3$.
-Then we would solve $3^3/3 - 0^3/3$ which gives us 9 square units.
+This is written by the equation

 Integration in Races